nikkhil160/nikhil/cln2y2hw8000908mscsoj14fs.md

 ### **Want to scale the business yourself?**

 I wrote multiple guides on this blog that you can use to run the Facebook Ads yourself.
 You should start off with the [Ultimate Store Marketing Checklist](https://nikhil.pro/shopify-store-marketing-checklist) that can be a help for you while you're starting.

+### **Not happy with the performance of ads agency?**

+Are you not happy with the performance of your marketing agency?
+I have written a blog post that outlines the things that [you be asking from your marketing agency](https://nikhil.pro/marketing-agency-performance-assessment) to assess the performance of the ads agency that you have hired.